Practices for Personal & Community Health

-Signs throughout campus will help to remind and reinforce this practice, which is essential for slowing the transmission of Covid-19.
+Signs throughout campus will help to remind and reinforce this practice, which is essential for preventing the spread of COVID-19.
 Please pay attention to signs, partitions and stanchions, and other physical or visual directives that are employed to maintain physical distancing on campus.
-Keeping space between you and others is one of the best strategies we have to avoid being exposed to this virus, and to slowing its spread.
+Keeping space between you and others is one of the best strategies we have to avoid being exposed to COVID-19, and to limiting its spread.

-All UVM community members will receive a “Return to In-Person” health and safety kit containing Covid-19 supplies, including facial coverings.
+All UVM community members received a “Return to In-Person” health and safety kit containing COVID-19 supplies, including facial coverings.
 All employees and students are to wear face coverings when outside their private workspaces or residence hall rooms, and even in these private areas when in the presence of others.
 Visitors to campus are also required to wear facial coverings.

 Wash Your Hands—A lot

 Wash your hands often with soap and warm water for at least 20 seconds.
 Use alcohol-based hand sanitizer—at least 60% alcohol strength—if soap and water are not available.
 Wash your hands after touching your face covering or face, when entering common spaces, and while using any shared spaces or tools.
 Students, faculty, and staff have easy and frequent access to soap and water or hand sanitizer.